-When I cooked for guests last weekend, I checked one of Nigella’s cookbooks I have at home (slightly damaged by a flooding three years ago, but still functional) to get some inspiration.
-Her love for entertaining is famous.
-I knew I might find something interesting that can be converted into a nutritious lectin-free dish.
-And I did: her New Orleans Coleslaw looked exactly like what I needed for this event.
+When I cooked for guests last weekend, I checked one of Nigella’s cookbooks I have at home (slightly damaged by flooding three years ago, but still functional) to get some inspiration.
+Her love for entertaining is famous, and I knew I might find something interesting that can be converted into a nutritious lectin-free dish.
+And I did: her New Orleans Coleslaw looked exactly what I needed for this event.

 Lectin-free coleslaw, with a little extra nutrition